 In terms of occupational health and safety, stress is the misfit between a worker's needs and capabilities, and what the workplace offers and demands.
 Another definition is "the reaction people have to excessive demands or pressures, arising when people try to cope with tasks, responsibilities or other types of pressure connected with their jobs, but find difficulty; strain or worry in doing so".
 (Health and Safety Executive, UK).

 The forerunner to the Safe Work Australia, the National Health and Safety Commission (NOHSC) identified stress as the most significant psychological hazard in the workplace, affecting both the mental and physical well-being of people.
 In 2013, Safe Work Australia released its first report on work-related mental stress and its associated costs based on an analysis of Australian workers' compensation claims data from 2008-09 to 2010-11.
-The report, which can be downloaded from the SWA website, revealed that mental stress is costing Australian businesses over $10 billion dollars per year. (see SWA Media Release).
+The report revealed that mental stress is costing Australian businesses over $10 billion dollars per year.
+The latest report is the Work-related mental disorders profile 2015.

 Of course, in addition to the cost to business, stress is one of the major OHS issues confronting workers in Australian workplaces.
 The ACTU conducted a survey in 1997, with over 12,000 responses being received.
 The survey showed: